Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-deck.rst

    <aside class="notice">

-Analysis queries are described in detail in the :ref:`feature guide <multidimensional-analysis>`. :ref:`Filters <filters-main>` may contain a mix of stored filters or expressions.
+Analysis queries are described in detail in the :doc:`feature guide
+</feature-guide/feature-analyzing>`. :doc:`Filters
+</endpoint-reference/endpoint-filter>` may contain a mix of stored filters or
+expressions.
 Expressions may contain an optional ``name`` which may be used to label results.

 .. raw:: html